 Untapped is a collaboration between authors, libraries and researchers, working together to identify Australia’s lost literary treasures and bring them back to life.
 It creates a new income source for Australian authors, who currently have few options for getting their out-of-print titles available in libraries.

 1. Identify missing books

-2. Find the author and obtain the rights
+2. Find the authors and obtain the rights

 3. Now it’s time to digitise!

-We use sophisticated scanning methods to copy the print book, then apply OCR to convert the text.
-After that, we use a dedicated proof reader to pick up any errors and make sure the scan is of library quality.
-For the proofreading work, we’re hiring arts workers affected by COVID.
+We used sophisticated scanning methods to copy the print book, then applied OCR to convert the text.
+After that, we used dedicated proof readers to pick up any errors and make sure the scan is of library quality.
+For that proofreading work, our focus was on hiring arts workers affected by COVID.

-Once all that’s done, there’s still the cover design, handling the metadata, writing the blurbs, sorting out royalty accounting, and uploading the whole kit and caboodle to library e-lending and e-tail platforms – all the usual services publishers handle.
+Once all that was done, there was still the cover design, handling the metadata, writing the blurbs, sorting out royalty accounting, and uploading the whole kit and caboodle to library e-lending and e-tail platforms – all the usual services publishers handle.

 4. Libraries promote the collection

-Libraries around Australia will license the treasures for digital lending, let readers know about them via all kinds of exciting promotional initiatives, and, of course, pay the authors when their books are borrowed.
+Libraries around Australia have licensed these lost treasures for digital lending, let readers know about them via all kinds of exciting promotional initiatives, and, of course, paid fees to authors for the use of their books.

-5. The researchers collect the data and crunch the numbers
+5. We collect the data and crunch the numbers

 The research team will analyse the sales and loans of these books to understand the value of out-of-print rights to authors, the value of libraries’ book promotion efforts, and the relationship between library lending and sales.

 We’ll feed the results into public policy discussions about how we can best support Australian authors and literary culture.
 And we’re hopeful that this new investment and attention will get some of these important books another look from commercial publishers too..!